Visuo-Haptic Object Perception for Robots: An Overview: Multimodal Machine Learning

 \section{Multimodal Machine Learning}

 Once the multimodal data from the sensors, such as those presented in Section \ref{sec:sensors}, has been collected, it needs to be processed and integrated to make it useful.
-Using and learning from different sensory modalities offers several advantages, as discussed in Section \ref{sec:bio:visuo-haptic}.
+Relying on different sensory modalities offers several advantages, as discussed in Section \ref{sec:bio:visuo-haptic}.
 However, the heterogeneity of the data (cf.\ Section \ref{sec:datasets}) creates multiple challenges.
 Understanding these challenges can help in applications and guide the development of new signal processing methodologies to deal with the complexities of multimodal information.
 In particular, \citet{Baltrusaitis2019Multimodal} identifies five core challenges: representation, translation, alignment, fusion and co-learning.

 In the rest of this section, we outline these general challenges and comment on how they relate to the concrete case of visuo-haptic perception in robotics to facilitate the understanding of architectural decisions and design choices for approaches presented in Section \ref{sec:applications}.